enzoniko/HDRNN-From-APL-to-Python/Readme.md

 - `MNIST()`: Main function, loads the MNIST dataset, initializes the network, trains it and tests it;

 ## Usage
-### If you want to use the APL symbols in your project you can import them like this:
+### If you want to use the APL symbols you can import them like this (Need to be in the same directory):
 ```python
 from Symbols import *